Bring one ENS name. Generate 10 verifiable agents.

 Browser-side key generation

-Your private key is generated locally using Web Crypto and never leaves your device.
+Your private signing key is generated locally and is never sent to CommandLayer.
 Download it immediately — it cannot be recovered after you leave this page.

 Ed25519 browser support varies.
 If generation fails, CommandLayer will not substitute another algorithm.